 Hopes for the future

-Reviewers — The content of this article has been peer-reviewed by Dr Adam Fox, consultant Paediatric Allergist at Guys’ & St Thomas’ Hospitals, London.
+Reviewer — The content of this article has been peer-reviewed by Prof Adam Fox, consultant Paediatric Allergist at the Evelina London Children’s Hospital.

 Disclaimer — The information provided above is given in good faith.
 Every effort has been taken to ensure accuracy.
 All patients are different, and specific cases need specific advice.
 There is no substitute for good medical advice provided by a medical professional.